w3c/webidl2.js/README.md

 * `type`: Always `"extended-attribute"`.
 * `rhs`: If there is a right-hand side, this will capture its `type` (which can be "identifier" or "identifier-list") and its `value`.
-* `typePair`: If the extended attribute is a `MapClass` this will capture the map's key type and value type respectively.

 ### Default and Const Values